-In 2012 a team of technocrats working with top-ranked blue-chip corporates (HP, Oracle, Cisco, Reliance, L&T and Unilever) inaugurated the first Global Discovery School (GDS), Vadodara, under the aegis of the S.D.
-Patel Education Research Foundation.
+In 2012 a team of technocrats working with top-ranked blue-chip corporates (HP, Oracle, Cisco, Reliance, L&T and Unilever) inaugurated the first Global Discovery School (GDS), Vadodara, under the aegis of the Global Education Research Foundation.
 Its objective: “to provide holistic ICT-driven education to nurture high achievers”.
 Since then, the number of GDS schools modeled on the foundation-owned GDS, Vadodara, has increased to 13 franchised CBSE-affiliated K-12 schools in 13 cities including Hyderabad, Bhopal and Mumbai-Bhiwandi across the country.

 “While delivery of holistic 21st century ICT-driven schooling is our premier objective, we have taken great pains to incorporate well-researched experiential learning pedagogies and best practices of India’s ancient gurukul system, Montessori, Waldorf, Reggio-Emilia, Kumon and multiple intelligences precepts and practices into the common curriculum of GDS schools.
 We are confident that our thoroughly researched and well-designed curriculum best prepares children for higher education and equips them with life skills to face real world challenges in workplaces beyond academia,” says Akhil Shahani, the highly qualified — Kellogg School of Management, USA and University of Liverpool — Mumbai-based chairman of Global Discovery Schools.

 Inspired by the enthusiastic public response to GDS institutions, Shahani and his team led by Pankaj Bindra, co-founder and managing director, have drawn up a plan to establish 20 new primary-secondaries — including seven in Mumbai — under the franchise model.

 Number of schools: 14

 Jain Group of Institutions, Bangalore